f5devcentral/f5-agility-labs-adc/docs/class11/exercise3.rst

 The F5OS CLI does contain interfaces to show log files.
 When coupled with *match* commands, log files can be quickly searched.
-The CLI command begines with *file list path*, flollowed by using tab completion to view options for directories and paths.
+The CLI command begins with *file list path*, followed by using tab completion to view options for directories and paths.

 .. code-block:: none